In search of a Shanghai surprise

 Opened in May 2010, the Renaissance Shanghai Putuo Hotel leans towards a boutique feel with its clean, contemporary interiors.
 Located along Tongchuan Road, the 20-floor, 330-room hotel is very much in the business buzz with good shopping next door along with a few museums.
 Dine international, Chinese or Japanese.
 With versatile function space including eight meeting rooms and 5,619sq ft of conference space in the ballroom (for up to 520 persons), setting up meetings is a snap.

-Along Yan’an West Road, the 342-room Rendezvous Merry Hotel Shanghai has refurbished its guest rooms and women travelling alone may appreciate the ladies floor.
+Along Yan’an West Road, the 342-room Merry Hotel Shanghai (formerly Rendezvous Merry Hotel) has refurbished its guest rooms and women travelling alone may appreciate the ladies floor.
 If you’re sensitive to noise, avoid rooms near the lifts, which make an exuberant “pinging” noise all day and night.
 Get to breakfast early to avoid the queues but don’t get your hopes up, the buffet is distinctly average.
 Rooms are small but compact, clean and comfortable with neutral decor.
 Facilities include a writing desk with fax machine, flatscreen TV, small bath and separate rain shower, coffee facilities, iron and ironing board and laptop-size safe.
 Its proximity to subway stations, Jing’an Temple and Nanjing West Road is a bonus.